High School Residency: Studio 2

 Price: $1,200, which includes meals, housing, and all materials.

-Are you looking to apply to an architecture or design undergraduate program?
+Are you interested in applying to an architecture or design undergraduate program?
 Do you need to build a strong college-bound portfolio of creative work?
 Then join us for this seven-day intensive skill building course for students age 17 years or older.
 Studio 2 is designed to assist you in your preparation for admission to an architecture or design college.
 This learning opportunity is perfect for students wanting to explore the fields of architecture and design or seeking a gap-year opportunity to broaden their personal experience.

 The students in this program will be exposed to traditional elements of the first-year studio foundation, typical of courses required in architecture, design and the visual arts.
 The intended outcome of this course is to assist students in the creation of three projects suitable for a college-bound portfolio.
 Students will explore 2D and 3D design problems and mediums as well as craft and critique.
 Instructors will introduce the students to many of the vocabulary, processes and skills needed to be successful in the visual arts and architectural professions.